 Washingtonians have long been able to submit written comment on a bill, but in the past, those comments were only sent directly to the constituent’s own legislators.

-With the 2021 Legislative Session, a new written testimony system was implemented.
+In 2021, a new written testimony system was implemented.
 This system saves comments for all committee members and staff to access and read.
-In addition, committee staff will add these written comments to the committee file and archive them, so they will be maintained as part of the public record.
+In addition, committee staff add these written comments to the committee file and archive them, so they will be maintained as part of the public record.

 Registering Your Support Without Submitting Testimony